 Large fireworks displays can create a lot of smoke.
 Some of the best fireworks photos will be in the first minute or so before there is too much smoke.

 If the air is still, there isn’t much you can do about the smoke.
-If there is wind, try and position yourself in an upwind shooting location so that the smoke moves away from you during the show.
+If there is wind, try to position yourself in an upwind shooting location so the smoke moves away from you during the show.

 How to trigger the camera